gregmannuk/dbmm_list_clarifications/Using github here.md

   ![create a clone](https://user-images.githubusercontent.com/76245811/103282147-b42df980-49cc-11eb-841d-2a0e913d54d9.png)
 3. Click on the clone button.

 You can now make the changes you want to the local copy.
+The files are text files so any text editor can be used.

 ## How will my changes get updated to the main repository?